-We have completed development of a rapid, Ebola antigen test using our OraQuick® technology platform.
+We have completed development of a rapid Ebola antigen test using our OraQuick® technology platform.
 In 2015 and 2016, under an EUA (Emergency Use Authorization) received from the FDA, we sold \$2.5 million of product to the CDC for field testing.
-Despite this initial progress, there is no assurance that our Ebola test will perform at a level necessary to receive all of the regulatory approvals required for its use.
-In addition, it is possible that the FDA may revoke our EUA if it is determined that Ebola is no longer an emergency warranting that authorization.
-Such action would negatively affect our ability to sell the product.

-It is also uncertain whether, and to what degree, we will be successful in obtaining sustainable purchase commitments for our Ebola test.
+There were minimal sales of this product during 2017.
+It is uncertain whether, and to what extent, we will be successful in obtaining additional or sustainable purchase commitments for our Ebola test.
 Significant efforts are under way to develop a vaccine for the Ebola virus.
 If a vaccine is developed and widely deployed in the countries at risk for Ebola, the need for testing could be reduced as could the demand for our product.
-Failure to successfully obtain the required regulatory approvals or receive sustainable and significant purchase commitments for our Ebola test could adversely affect our revenues and results of operations.